Skip to main content

 #

-This guide is derived from official USCIS instructions for I-751 and is updated when form editions or filing rules change.
-Always verify current requirements at the official USCIS website.
+This guide is based on official USCIS instructions for Form I-751 and is updated with changes in form editions or filing guidelines.
+Always check the official USCIS website for the latest requirements.

 FAQs